vijay-shankaranand/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# JobFestGo User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+JobFestGo is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It is an address book meant to assist you as job festival event planners in cold-calling various personnel (e.g. vendors, customers).
+This removes the hassle of having to shuffle through your contact list based on names that you might not remember.

 <!-- * Table of Contents -->
 <page-nav-print />